Return to site

 If you want to feel the raw, forward-thinking energy of the local contemporary scene, head to the creative hub of Woodstock.
 Housed in a marvellously converted industrial building, Whatiftheworld Gallery is an innovative, independent gallery that sets global trends by fiercely supporting young, provocative artists from the Southern African region.
 The exhibitions here are rarely conventional; expect boundary-pushing multimedia showcases, radical text-based installations, raw physical sculptures that critique modern consumerism and systemic structures, offering a thrilling look into the future of African design.

 When you finally step back out into the bright Cape Town sunshine, or listen to the familiar roar of traffic along the highway, the world looks slightly different.
 That is the true gift of these creative sanctuaries.
 They strip away the superficial layers of a city and grant you access to its interior monologue.
-They prove that Cape Town is far more than its geographical beauty—it is a living, breathing ecosystem of memory, critique and profound imagination, which creates the lasting perspective of the gallery stroll.
+They prove that Cape Town is far more than its geographical beauty, it is a living, breathing ecosystem of memory, critique and profound imagination, which creates the lasting perspective of the gallery stroll.

 Exceptional 8: Eco-Escapes Edition by EJ for EJblogtv

 You don't need to be a fine art extraordinaire to appreciate these spaces.
 The exhibitions in this city are built for anyone willing to slow down, to listen and to allow the stories unfold.
-They invite you to look at a canvas, a concrete silo, a lump of clay, or an old surgical room and see a reflection of our collective humanity.
+They invite you to look at a canvas, a concrete silo, a lump of clay, a cluster of origami or an open industrial floor and see a reflection of our collective humanity and let the powerful stories carved into these creations shift your perspective about all that is art.

 an Enjoyment Journal about Everything EJ